Survey of Historic Resources

 As usual, the first step is for the federal agency to determine if there is an undertaking and develop an appropriate APE.
 At this time, Casey Lee should be contacted by email with any questions.

 Currently, our survey office is closed for appointments.
 In order to assist with your project, here is a current list of properties in the National Register from Tennessee.
 It includes an address and date the property was listed.
 National Register files through 2015 continues to be available from the NPS National Register database.
 Survey data for much of the state is available here.
 You will not be able to access any other files at this time.
-A list of information files is here (add file linked) for reference purposes only.
+A list of information files (current to November 2020) is here (add file linked) for reference purposes only.
 When the Covid-19 pandemic has ended, the procedure will be to contact the survey staff coordinator Peggy Nickell and make an appointment to search files in the office.

 The rest of the Section 106 process continues as usual.
 The federal agency continues to be responsible for identifying historic resources within the area of potential effect and to determine effects to any historic properties as detailed below.